-DHA is one of three Omega-3 fatty acids and supports your baby’s development.
-Learn more about the importance of DHA, Omega-3 benefits, and sources of Omega-3 fatty acids.
+DHA is one of three omega-3 fatty acids and supports your baby’s development.
+Learn more about the importance of DHA, omega-3 DHA benefits, and sources of omega-3 fatty acids with Enfamil A+.

-The short story is that DHA is an Omega-3 fatty acid that supports your baby’s brain and eye development.
-When your diet is rich with DHA, your baby can get more of it to support her developing brain.
-After she is born, she can get additional DHA from breastfeeding or a DHA-enriched formula.
+The short story is that DHA is an omega-3 fatty acid that helps your baby’s brain and eye development.
+When pregnant women consume a diet that is rich with DHA, your baby can get more of it to help their developing brain.
+After your baby is born, they can get additional DHA from DHA-enriched breastmilk and formula.

-The long story is that DHA is one of three Omega-3 fatty acids (DHA, ALA, and EPA) that supports normal growth and development, but DHA is the key Omega-3 fatty acid that supports your baby’s brain and eye development.
-Your baby gets DHA from you, particularly during the last trimester2, to support her brain as it prepares for its most rapid growth.
+The long story is that DHA is one of three omega-3 fatty acids (DHA, ALA, and EPA) that helps normal growth and development, but DHA is an important omega-3 fatty acid that helps your baby’s normal brain and eye development.
+Your baby gets DHA from you, particularly during the last trimester2,to support their brain as it prepares for its most rapid growth.

 Our bodies create DHA by converting ALA (alpha-linolenic acid) into EPA (Eicosapentaenoic acid) and then DHA (Docosahexaenoic acid), but not efficiently.
-When you have a DHA-rich diet during pregnancy, Omega-3 benefits are transferred to your baby through your placenta.
+Depending on your diet during pregnancy, omega-3 DHA benefits can be transferred to your baby through your placenta.
 While your baby’s body will convert ALA into DHA on its own, only a small amount will be converted into DHA.
-A DHA-rich diet from you helps provide additional support for her brain and eye development while you are pregnant or exclusively breastfeeding.
+A DHA-rich diet from you helps provide additional support for their normal brain and eye development while you are pregnant or breastfeeding.

 It’s important to include an expert recommended level of DHA in your diet to transfer this nutrient to your baby.
 If you are expecting multiple children, each child will need DHA to support their brain and eye development.
 You can support each baby’s development by consuming an expert recommended level of DHA during your pregnancy and breastfeeding.
 If you are choosing an infant formula, experts recommend choosing a formula enriched with DHA.

-The following foods are sources of Omega-3 fats containing high levels of DHA:
+The following foods contain high levels omega-3 DHA:

 - Slow Baked Salmon with Tomato, Orange, and Basil Sauce